arthurviaro/arthurviaro.github.io/_pages/about.md

 Welcome to my homepage!<br>

-I am a part-time professor of Economics at Insper and a Ph.D. candidate at Sao Paulo School of Economics, EESP-FGV.
+I am a part-time professor of Economics at [Insper](https://www.insper.edu.br){:target="_blank"}.
 My research interests lie at the intersection of Development Economics and Political Economy.

+Before joining Insper, I completed my Ph.D. in Economics at São Paulo School of Economics (FGV EESP) and received my Master's degree in Economics from the University of São Paulo (FEA USP).

 You can check my full CV [here](/files/cv_arthurviaro.pdf).

-**Contact:** <arthurav@insper.edu.br>
+Please feel free to contact me via <arthurav@insper.edu.br>.

 <!---
 Site-wide configuration